2016 Big Ten Football Championship Game: History

 The 2016 Championship Game would be the sixth in the Big Ten's 121-year history, and the third to feature the conference's East and West division alignment.
 Last season, the Big Ten Championship Game featured the Michigan State Spartans, champions of the East Division, and the Iowa Hawkeyes, champions of the West Division.
 Iowa made its first appearance in the conference championship game, while Michigan State made its third appearance (L in 2011, W in 2013).
 Michigan State defeated Iowa 16–13 to win its second Big Ten Championship in three years.

 Other

 For the third time in the championship's history, ESPN's College GameDay was on site prior to the game.

 Legacy

 In August 2020, the game was listed as #1 by BlackShoeDiaries.com on its Best Penn State Football Games of the Last Decade list.

 In May 2022, the game was listed as one of twelve games considered as Penn State's best by the website StateCollege.com on its 12 Seasons on the Beat (and Counting): The Top 12 Penn State Games list.

+In June 2024, the game was listed as one of the top ten Nittany Lions wins of the last decade by Yahoo!
+Sports.